Hero U.H. Parma Medical Center Nurse Jumps In To Aid Parma Firefighters

 Without regard for her own safety, Andrea entered the entangled wreckage and once again began cardiopulmonary resuscitation.
 Andrea continued her efforts until relieved by the Firefighter/Paramedics of the Parma Fire Department took her place.

-The thoughtful Delfs stated “when I see someone who needs help I can’t look away, I need to help”.
-It is the dedicated individuals, the firefighters, paramedics, police officers and nurses like Andrea Delfs that make a difference on a daily basis, the people that stand watch on a wall of protection and say to their community “no one will harm you on my watch.""
+The thoughtful Delfs stated “when I see someone who needs help I can’t look away, I need to help.”
+It is the dedicated individuals, the firefighters, paramedics, police officers and nurses like Andrea Delfs that make a difference on a daily basis, the people that stand watch on a wall of protection and say to their community “no one will harm you on my watch."

 The Parma Fire Department thanked Delfs for her quick action during the incident on their official Facebook and Twitter pages.
-The story was quickly picked up by the news media and a press conference was held to laud Delfs as a everyday hero who saw her duty and acted without hesitation.
+The story was quickly picked up by the news media and a press conference was held to laud Delfs as an everyday hero who saw her duty and acted without hesitation.
 Parma Fire Chief Mike Lasky "On behalf of the Parma Fire Department I would like to thank Nurse Andrea.
 It is not often that people get involved but Andrea did so without hesitation and in the process saved a young life.”

 Firefighter/Paramedic for the City of Parma Fire Department currently serving as Communications Coordinator and Public Information Officer.